Is this you? Claim this listing to customize your profile, add photos, and receive patient inquiries.

 About Dawn Smith

-Dawn Smith is a Black birth doula listed in the Black Health provider directory.
+Dawn Smith, BSDH, MS is a Black birth doula practicing in Washington, DC.
 Dawn sees patients at New Dawn Doula Services LLC.
 Dawn offers in-person visits and is currently accepting new patients.

 This profile is unclaimed.
 Dawn Smith can claim this listing to add a personal bio, photo, and additional details.